 While the importance of water is kept clean as it moves through these communities of pipework is without doubt, do we really need to be consuming those chemicals once the water has reached the kitchen tap?

 Why is Chlorine added to water?

 Chlorine is a powerful disinfectant and it is in this capacity that it is added to drinking water – and has been for more than 100 years.

 Added at the treatment stage it destroys harmful bacteria found in reservoirs, and water storage units, in particular when it could cause dysentery, cholera or typhoid.

-As a catch-all chlorine is relied upon to stop disease spreading through drinking water.
+As a catch-all chlorine is relied upon to stop the disease spreading through drinking water.

 What is Chloramine?

-Water companies also use chloramine as a disinfectant to clear drinking water of microbes.
+Water companies also use chloramine as a disinfectant to reduce drinking water microbes.
 Chloramine is created when chlorine and then ammonia are added to the supply, combining to create chloramine.

 Is there a health risk from drinking chlorinated water?